Carreau/ipython-wiki/Dev:-Releasing-IPython.md

 - update `docs/source/whatsnew/development.rst`, to ensure it covers the major points.
 - move the contents of `development.rst` to `versionX.Y.rst`
-- generate summary of GitHub contributions:
+- generate summary of GitHub contributions, which can be done with:

         python tools/github_stats.py --milestone $MILESTONE > stats.rst